Wide Binaries from GAIA EDR3: preference for GR over MOND ?: Data vs model comparisons

-This leads to an issue in that the triple and flyby populations are somewhat degenerate with each other since they both produce similar shapes in the "tail", so we then fixed the triple/binary population ratio at a constant value; we explored fits with triple/binary ratio set to 0.5, 0.8 or 1.0, and found that 1.0 is marginally preferred, so results below are for this value.
+This leads to an issue in that the triple and flyby populations are somewhat degenerate with each other since they both produce similar shapes in the ``tail", so we then fixed the triple/binary population ratio at a constant value; we explored fits with ratio of (triple systems)/ pure 2-star binaries) set to 0.5, 0.8 or 1.0, and found that 1.0 is marginally preferred, so results below are for this value.
 We then repeat the fitting for each separation bin with two gravity models and three eccentricity distributions, for a total of $2 \times 3 \times 4$ independent fits.
-Each fit has only two adjustable parameters, the total number of pure binary systems and the total number of flyby systems; we hold the ratio of triple to binary systems fixed at a selected constant value, here 1.0.
+Each fit has only two adjustable parameters, the total number of pure-binary systems and the total number of flyby systems; we hold the ratio of triple to pure-binary systems fixed at a selected constant value, here 1.0.
 The shape of each of those is constrained at the output of the simulated orbits, for the corresponding gravity model and eccentricity distribution.
 We then simply fit the number in each population to minimise the $\chi^2$ residuals between binary+triple+flyby model and the data.

 The fitting range is $0 \le \vtilde \le (5,6,7,7)$ respectively in the four $r_p$ bins; these upper limits are chosen because our $3 \kms$ velocity cutoff leads to some incompleteness for higher-mass binaries at smaller $r_p \sim 5 \kau$ and high $\vtilde \ge 5$.
 At our 90th percentile system mass of $2.02 \msun$, $3 \kms $ maps to velocity ratio $\vtilde = 5.0 \sqrt(r_p/5 \kau)$ so our $3 \kms$ threshold includes nearly all systems up to the above $\vtilde$ limits.